acham1/51100-AdvancedProgramming/hw1/README.txt

 p9.c : OK

 p10.c: My program can't handle contractions.
 For example, "can\'t" will be parsed
 	as two words, "can" and "t".
+Similarly, hyphenated words will be treated as multiple words.

 ==========================